aashari/nodejs-geocoding/README.md

 # @aashari/nodejs-geocoding

-NodeJS library that encode and decode geolocation which helps you convert latitude and longitude to formatted address, or formatted_address to latitude and longitude.
+A NodeJS library that can encode and decode geolocation information.
+This library allows you to convert latitude and longitude to formatted addresses or formatted addresses to latitude and longitude.

-> ⚠️⚠️⚠️ please do not use this library for commercial, use the official Google Maps API instead!
+> ⚠️⚠️⚠️ Please note that this library is not intended for commercial use.
+Please use the official Google Maps API instead.

 ### Installation
+To install @aashari/nodejs-geocoding, use one of the following commands:

 via yarn:

 ```